daserzw/oidc-edu-wg/charter.md

 ## 5. Anticipated audience or users

-The anticipated audience for the documents produced by this Working Group includes developers, deployers, and designers of online services and network agents and devices that can act on behalf of users and organisations in the R&E sector.
+The anticipated audience for the documents produced by this Working Group includes developers, deployers, federation operators, and designers of online services and network agents and devices that can act on behalf of users and organisations in the R&E sector.